wp-plugins/thin-out-revisions/readme.txt

 == Upgrade Notice ==

-= 1.4 - Nov 6, 2013 =
+= 1.5 =
-* New feature to delete old revisions as old as or older than assigned days.
-You can do it on the fly or daily as a scheduled task.
+This version introduces a new feature to thin out including the 'From' revision.
+And it is adjusted for new admin screens in WordPress 3.8.